Stabilizing Rate of Stochastic Control Systems: Optimal Control Formulation for Problem (OSR)

-In this section, we reformulate Problem (OSR) of computing the optimal stabilizing rate as an optimal control problem.
-The first step is to introduce a cost functional that quantifies the exponential mean-square growth rate of system state.
-For an initial state $x_0\neq 0$ and control policy $u \in \mathcal{U}$, define
+In this section, we introduce an optimal control formulation for the original stabilizing rate problem within the feedback policy class.
+The purpose is to characterize the exponential growth rate of the state energy through an optimization problem defined over state dependent decision rules.